Alumni Spotlight: Peter Haas

 Peter Haas (PhD '86) has led a storied career that is deeply intertwined with Stanford, both as a student and as an Adjunct Professor in Management Science and Engineering (MS&E).

-As he prepares to leave the Bay Area this fall, we sat down with Haas to gain perspective on his experiences.
+As he prepares to leave the Bay Area this fall, we sat down with Haas to gain perspective on his experiences, get advice, and talk about his plans for the future.

 Field of study